haoweilou/StyleSpeech_Public/README.md

 # StyleSpeech
 This repository is the official PyTorch implementation of the ACM MM Asia paper: StyleSpeech: Parameter-efficient Fine Tuning for Pre-trained Controllable Text-to-Speech, authored by Haowei Lou, Hye-young Paik, Wen Hu, and Lina Yao.

-**Abstract**:This paper presents StyleSpeech, a novel Text-to-Speech(TTS) system that enhances the naturalness and accuracy of synthesized speech.
+**Abstract**: This paper presents StyleSpeech, a novel Text-to-Speech(TTS) system that enhances the naturalness and accuracy of synthesized speech.
 StyleSpeech incorporates a Style Decorator structure that enables deep learning models to learn style and phoneme features simultaneously.
 It improves adaptability and efficiency through the principles of Lower Rank Adaptation(LoRA).
 LoRA allows efficient adaptation of style features in pre-trained models.
 Additionally, we introduce a novel automatic evaluation metric, the LLM-Guided Mean Opinion Score (LLM-MOS), which employs large language models to offer an objective and robust protocol for automatically assessing TTS system performance.
 Extensive testing on benchmark dataset shows that our approach markedly outperforms existing state-of-the-art baseline methods in producing natural, accurate, and high-quality speech.